This is the topic that we sometimes feel nobody wants to discuss.

-In fact, any time any type of works is to be completed whereby it is over 4m in height, there should be sufficient safety precautions being implemented.
+In fact, any time any type of work is to be completed whereby is over 4m in height, there should be sufficient safety precautions being implemented.

 Did you know that falls from heights are the leading cause of traumatic fatalities in the NSW construction industry?

-Just in 2020 alone, as of writing this in October, there has been 3 fatal and 25 serious falls which were reported to SafeWork NSW.
+Just in 2020 alone, as of writing this in October, there have been 3 fatal and 25 serious falls that were reported to SafeWork NSW.
 (Number obtained from MBA NSW)